Professional Development Services

 SUPP Reports-Data at Your Fingertips!

-The most recent enhancement to the Prevention Hub now includes a feature, SUPP Reports, which empowers Hub users to explore and pull data on various screens within the Prevention Hub.
-In this webinar, CPRD provides detailed information on the types of reports that Hub users can generate and how each user can view and export the data.
+Introduces all SUPP grantees to the Prevention Hub SUPP Reports feature that empowers Hub users to explore and pull data on various screens within the Prevention Hub.
+Provides detailed information on the types of reports that can be generated along with how to view and export the data.

 More info and recording